About the Program

 Externships and Experiential Learning

 Students have many opportunities to learn about tax outside of the classroom.
 For example, each year, up to four students may participate in an international tax moot court competition that takes place in Belgium.
 Students have externed with the IRS Office of Chief Counsel and state tax administrations, and their papers have won tax competitions.
-See Beyond the Classroom for more information.
+See Learning Outside the Classroom for more information.

 Certain property tax schemes designed to give rapidly gentrifying neighborhoods a tax break might be disproportionately benefiting white homebuyers, explains Professor Andrew Hayashi on the latest episode of “Common Law,” a podcast of the University of Virginia School of Law.